polarityio/confluence/README.md

 https://mycompany.atlassian.net/wiki
 ```

+### Confluence Version

+Select the version of Confluence you are authenticating to.

+> The Confluence integration supports authenticating to Confluence Cloud as well as Confluence Server v7.9 and up

-### Confluence UserName
+### Confluence Account Email

-Your Confluence account email address.
+Your Confluence account email address (only required for Confluence Cloud).

 ### Confluence API Token

+Your Confluence API token (required for both Confluence Server and Confluence Cloud).

-Your Confluence API Token which can be generated from a users profile page in Confluence.
+The Confluence API Token can be generated from a users profile page in Confluence.

 https://id.atlassian.com/manage/api-tokens

 ### Space Keys

 A comma delimited list of Confluence Space Keys to search.
 If left blank, all spaces will be searched.

-### Confluence Space Search

-If checked, the integration will return Confluence space names that contain the search term

 ### Reduce Search Fuzziness